 Since 2014, Treatment Action Group’s website has featured a regularly updated listing of clinical trials and observational studies related to the scientific effort to develop a cure for HIV infection.
 Clinical trials typically involve the administration of experimental interventions, whereas observational studies only require blood draws or other sampling.

 The listing is almost entirely dependent on online clinical trial registries, particularly the US-based clinicaltrials.gov (we search the registries every month to look for new HIV cure-related research).
+Studies are included based on the registry descriptions and the outcomes being measured (called study endpoints), with measurements of the HIV reservoir representing the most common reason for inclusion.
 Wherever possible, each listing entry features a link to a registry page where you can find details on the study, including contact information for the researchers and inclusion and exclusion criteria for potential participants.